5 Mistakes You're Making with Pinterest

 This is the first thing I do for my clients when they hire me as their Pinterest Assistant.
 Creating a new business account, or converting your personal account, grants you access to a whole new world on Pinterest (and it’s free).
 Setting up or converting to a business account will not only allow you to create viral-worthy pins that link your audience back to your website, but it will allow you to monitor your Pinterest analytics.
 You’ll be able to see how your pins are performing and which ones are being saved and how many people are clicking on them to go to their original source (your website).
 These analytics will give you exclusive access to the behaviors of your current and target audience.
 Having access to this information may not seem like a huge deal, but if you want to learn how to truly grow your brand on Pinterest it’s important to pay attention to what the data tells you.

 A lot of people will ask me if they can just pin images directly from their blog or website to their personal Pinterest, rather than setting up a business account.
 Of course that’s certainly one way to go about it, but resisting a business account isn’t going to do you much good, plus it literally takes just a few minutes to set up.
-If you want to learn more about why and how to set up your business account you can take a look at this post here where I get into the details, or you can have me set up your account for you.
+If you want to learn more about why and how to set up your business account you can take a look at this post here where I get into the details, or you can sign up for the course that will teach you everything you need to know.

 You’re pinning images that aren’t relevant to your niche